 Maine’s protected reserves provide a home to a huge range of wildlife.
 Maine was first populated by the Algonquian speaking nations – now known as the Wabanaki Confederacy.
 For generations, they and others have worked to ensure a sustainable relationship between people and wildlife.

 The Acadia National Park is one of the most popular destinations for wildlife watching.
 Walking offers the perfect pace to take in the wildlife and with this in mind we have designed our White Mountains and Acadia National Park walking tour.
 Look out for woodpeckers, eagles, porcupines, white-tailed deer, moose and even black bears.The coast and waters offer another wonderful wildlife-watching experience.
-Maine is home to the only nesting colony of Atlantic puffins on the US mainland.
+Maine is home to the only nesting colony of Atlantic Puffins on the US mainland.
 From boats or kayaks you can see seals, humpback whales and bald eagles.
 Our Maine Solitude and Sunrise bike tour offers an extra-special whale-watching experience, together with a trip to a secret beach.
-Not to mention the lobsters….
+Not to mention the lobsters …

 Maine’s marvelous food and drink

-Far from anything you will buy in a can, these beans are traditionally slow-cooked underground in a ‘bean hole’ and flavoured with molasses and bacon — the perfect comfort food for after a long hike.
+…Speaking of which, Maine is famous for its lobster dishes!
+In addition to the iconic lobster roll, other specialties to try are New England clam chowder, our state dessert of blueberry pie, and the hearty Maine baked beans.
+Far from anything you will buy in a can, these beans are traditionally slow-cooked below ground level in a ‘bean hole’ and flavored with molasses and bacon — the perfect comfort food after a long hike or on a snowy Sunday evening.

-Maine’s food and drink scene benefits from the state’s rich cultural history, and particularly from Wabanaki cuisine, based around corn, beans, squash, blueberries, maple syrup and seafood.Many of our restaurants have received national recognition, and our breweries too — so much so that the area of East Bayside has come to be known as “yeast bayside”.
+Maine’s food and drink scene benefits from the state’s rich cultural history, and particularly from Wabanaki cuisine, based around corn, beans, squash, blueberries, maple syrup and seafood.
+Many of our restaurants have received national recognition, and our breweries too — so much so that the area of East Bayside has come to be known as “Yeast Bayside”.
 Portland alone has over 25 working craft breweries, and you need a good guide.
-Join our Pedals and Pints bike tour for the very best of our brews.
+Spend a few hours with us on our Bike and Brews Day Trip to be introduced to the very best of Portland’s brews.

 Maine’s rich cultural scene